 8. Ohio Northern University has a job placement rate of 95.86%.

 Third on the list of the best colleges to get a job after graduation is Ohio Northern University.
-This university runs a variety of programs to support students in finding jobs and internships, pursuing professional employment opportunities, or enrolling in graduate programs.
-These programs have placed 90.3% of graduates in jobs within 10 months of graduation.
+This university runs various programs to support students in finding employment and internships, pursuing professional employment opportunities, or enrolling in graduate programs.
+Results from the most recent survey show that these programs have placed 97% of graduates in jobs within six months of graduation.

 9. Lebanon Valley College has a job placement rate of 95.63%.

-90% of Western New England University graduates are either employed or offered employment within six months of graduation, while the rest move on to the college’s graduate school.
-What makes this institution one of the colleges with best career placement services is the fact that it provides various learning opportunities including field experiences, student teaching, engineering design projects, and traditional internships.
+90% of Stonehill College graduates are either employed, offered employment within six months of graduation, or attending graduate school.
+What makes this institution one of the colleges with best career placement services is the fact that it provides various learning opportunities, including a liberal arts curriculum, local and international internships, and career mentorship.

 11. Marquette University has a job placement rate of 95.55%.